Symmetry reduction and exact solutions of the non-linear Black--Scholes equation: Introduction

 Since $\rho$ is often considered to be small, we can replace $\tilde{\sigma}^2$ with its first order Taylor approximation around $\rho= 0$ in the last two formulas.
 Thus, for small values of $\rho$ we can restrict our considerations by the transaction-cost models and investigate only the BSE of the form:

-Equation (\ref{FinMath}) with $r=0$ was investigated in Master's Thesis \cite{B} by Bobrov.
-Using the methods of the Lie group theory, the author determine the symmetry group and find the maximal algebra of invariance of the equation, carry out the symmetry reduction and present examples of exact invariant solutions.
+The non-linear BSE with $\tilde{\sigma}^2$ of the form $\sigma^2(1+2\rho Su_{SS})$ is widely used in Financial Mathematics.
+Note that equation (\ref{FinMath}) is a partial case of equations (1.1) and (28) considered in \cite{AAMR} and \cite{BH}, respectively.
+Equation (\ref{FinMath}) with $r=0$ was also investigated in \cite{APS, BF, FP, B}.
+In particular, using methods of the Lie group theory, Bobrov \cite{B} find the maximal algebra of invariance of the one, carry out the symmetry reduction and present examples of exact invariant solutions.

 Using the notation $a=\frac12\sigma^2$, $b=\rho\sigma^2$, $c=r$, and $x=S$, we rewrite (\ref{FinMath}) in a more convenient form: